Mal Leckie currently works from a studio near Coolangatta in Queensland.

 including the Gold Coast City Art Prize on 3 occasions.

-Notable judges – Alan McCulloch, Udo Schellbach, John Rigby, Barry Pearce, Jeff Makin, Lawrence Daws, Joseph Brown, Margaret Priest.
+Notable judges – Alan McCulloch, Udo Schellbach, John Rigby, Barry Pearce, Chris Saines, Jeff Makin, Lawrence Daws, Joseph Brown, Margaret Priest.

 Gold Coast City Art Gallery